 - Monitor crop health across the East African region, keeping sight of the implications of the locust outbreak

 Why It Matters

 Gro developed the East Africa Yield Forecast Models along with the Locust Vegetation-Impact Model in response to the 2020 locust invasion, which started in the Horn of Africa and spread as far as India and Pakistan.
 By May, the FAO estimated that locusts threatened the food security of more than 42 million people across 10 countries.
 Having a reliable in-season yield model (along with a separate model for the area impacted by locusts) provides information that can help prioritize food distribution and aid efforts in situations like the 2020 locust infestation.
 More generally, whether it’s for a locust infestation, a drought, or planning for future growth, these models provide automated real-time predictions on a daily basis, providing critical information and enabling decision-making in regard to the supply side of these major crops in this region.

 To forecast yields, we use machine-learning models driven by inputs reflecting long-term trends as well as in-season changes.
 High resolution satellite data is transformed into robust district-by-district signals uniquely adapted to the situation using domain expertise.
 The models run daily throughout the growing seasons.
 The yield model for each crop/country pair is trained using approximately 4 million data points from the Gro Platform, which together represent 40 million points of raw data from nine different sources.
 These consist of:

 - Historical annual yields for each crop from up to three different sources

 - Land cover area for each crop at the district level

 During model training, relevant time series consisting of millions of data points are selected.
-Selected series are combined with each other to form input signals: for example daily rainfall is combined with corn land cover area at the district level to form a “corn area”-weighted rainfall input signal.
+Selected series are combined to form input signals: For example, daily rainfall is combined with corn land cover area at the district level to form a corn-area-weighted rainfall input signal.